 Watch a deliverable review delivered through video:

 In our latest white paper, we help L&D practitioners make the business case for doing more with video, including:

 Today’s learning and development professionals already understand the potential that video technology offers.
 Make sure your organization isn’t missing out!

-See How Video Can Help Improve The Way Your Organization Shares Internal Expertise
+Ready To See How Video Can Help Improve The Way Your Organization Shares Internal Expertise?

 Panopto is a flexible video platform designed to make it easy to record, share, and search video.
 With Panopto, organizations — and even their experts themselves! — can easily record demonstrations, presentations, discussions, and just about any other ideas, insights, or information.
 And with the industry’s best video content search and sharing, Panopto helps you ensure that your organization’s internal expertise will still be available and ready to help everyone in your organization, even if your in-house expert isn’t available.